risd-sound/steam-pd/README.md

 2. Making a tone generator in Pd (sound synthesis basics)
 3. Introduction to GUI design with MobMuPlat editor
 4. Transferring project files to your mobile device
-5. Trying out system messages for accessing device sensors (i.e. accelerometer)
+5. Trying out system messages for accessing device sensors (i.e. accelerometer + tone generator)
 6. Tour of a drum machine (sampling)
 7. Making a sample scrubber (sampling)
+8. Q & A
-8. A quick look at MobMuPlat examples
+9. A quick look at MobMuPlat examples (time permitting)
-9. Q & A, open work time (time permitting)
+10. Open work time (time permitting)

 ---